w3f/w3f-education/docs/Rust/setup/installation.md

 ## Rustup

-There is a common tool in the Rust ecosystem called `rustup`.
-This tool allows you to easily install and manage multiple versions of Rust, and use different versions of Rust on a per-project basis.
-It is similar in some ways to a tool like `nvm`, the node version manager, in the Javascript ecosystem.
-In addition to managing version of Rust itself, it also installs `cargo` the rust build tool, and various language components such as different target architectures and clippy, the Rust linting tool.
+There is a standard tool in the Rust ecosystem called `rustup`.
+This tool allows you to easily install and manage multiple Rust versions and use different Rust versions on a per-project basis.
+It is similar to a tool like `nvm`, the node version manager in the Javascript ecosystem.
+In addition to managing the version of Rust itself, it also installs `cargo` the Rust build tool, and various language components such as different target architectures, and clippy, the Rust linting tool.

-To install `rustup`, simply run this install script:
+To install `rustup`, run this install script below:

 ```bash
 curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh